Page 36: - Dominican Republic Again - Tropical Adventure /w Pics - From the beginning

 The Border with Haiti

-I come to another military outpost.
-Again, I am told I need to get a permit to ride the trail I just rode.
-The military person explains in detail where I have to go and whom I have to talk with to get this permit, always being very friendly, pleasant and helpful.
-I assure him I will seek out the permit office and pay.
+Another military border outpost where they inform me I need to get a permit to be here.
+The person explains in detail where to go and whom to talk with to get this permit, always being very friendly, pleasant and helpful.
 Everything is good.
-He is surprised I came through the way I came.
+He is surprised to hear about where my ride started today.

-Further, down the trail I run across an area of road covered in giant blue tarps.
+Further, down the trail there is an area of road covered in giant blue tarps.
 Haitians come here with huge sacks of potatoes they grow and sell them to someone who eventually comes up here with a truck.
 There is one military person here from the Dominican Republic, there are maybe a dozen Haitians hanging out in the shade with their potatoes.

-They all seem to freak out a little when I ask in Spanish if I can take a photo but then the military person translated to them in Creole that I just want to take their photo for fun.
-They light up then.
-I take a couple shots.
-They get a kick at looking at their images on the camera.
+They all seem to freak out a little when I ask in Spanish if it's OK to take a photo, but then the military person translated to them in Creole that the photo is just for fun, nothing official, they light up.
+After a couple shots, everyone enjoys looking at their images on the camera.

 The trail continues to be rugged and steep.
-I pass a young couple walking with a donkey loaded with firewood.
+There is a young couple walking with a donkey loaded with firewood.

-I ask if I can take a photo.
-The young girl got into trying to make a good pose, her tattered and torn t-shirt was no hindrance.
-I look at the image and remark how beautiful it is.
-I show her the photo.
-They are both beaming with friendliness.
+After saying hi I ask for a photo.
+The young girl is into it, trying to make a good pose, her tattered and torn t-shirt is no hindrance.
+After looking at the image I remark how beautiful she is.
+They are both beaming with friendliness while lookig at the image.

-I like to stop and chat with anyone I see out on the trail.
-It a huge pleasure and most times I cannot spoil the moment by whipping out my camera.
+Stopping and chatting with people out on the trail is a huge pleasure and most times I cannot spoil the moment by whipping out my camera.

 coming down

-I continue along the border road until I reach the start of the carretera internacional (international road).
-Again I need my original passport to get the permit.
-This fifteen mile section of road runs along the Haitian side.
-Maybe this is an extra precaution because of the cholera outbreak.
-No big deal, I rode 90 percent of the border.
-Good enough.
-I expected this.
+I continue along the border until the start of the carretera internacional (international road).
+Again its a problem with my photocopy passport.
+Maybe this is an extra precaution because of the cholera outbreak, or just standard practice because this section of the trail runs into Haiti.
+No big deal, I did over 90 percent of the border, good enough, this was expected.

-Today is Dia Independencia, Independence Day for the Dominican Republic, their independence from Haiti.
-Some villages had large celebrations and blocked off streets while others seemed like ghost towns.
-I assume because everyone is at the celebration.
+Today is Dia Independencia, Independence Day of the Dominican Republic, their independence from Haiti.
+Some villages have large celebrations and blocked off streets while others seem like ghost towns, probably because everyone is at the celebration village.

-I hit four roadblocks of children asking for donations for some cause.
-The young girls have a ball having their photos taken and looking at the images.
-Once I handed the camera over for them to look at, I thought the camera was going to be torn to shreds form the girls grabbing it from each other.
+Roadblock after roadblock pop up with children asking for donations for some good cause.
+The girls have a ball having their photos taken and looking at the images.
+Once I handed the camera over so they could look, I thought the camera was going to be torn to shreds form the girls grabbing it from each other.

 There are bands of roaming teenagers dressed in costumes wearing ghostly masks and cracking bullwhips.
 The masks have significance in the history of the celebration and in a way represent the conflict between the Dominican Republic and Haitian voodoo spirits.